·7 min read

 How to Check Your NAATI CCL Results

-- Your overall score out of 90
+• Your overall score out of 90

-- Your score for each dialogue (out of 45)
+• Your score for each dialogue (out of 45)

-- Your result status: Pass, Marginal Fail, or Clear Fail
+• Your result status: Pass, Marginal Fail, or Clear Fail

 Understanding Your Score Breakdown

-- A minimum of 29 marks per dialogue
+• at least 29 marks per dialogue

-- A combined total of at least 63 out of 90
+• a combined total of at least 63 out of 90

-Results fall into three categories:
+Results fall into three bands:

 What to Do If You Passed

-Congratulations!
+Congratulations.
 Your NAATI CCL credential is valid for 5 years from the test date.
 To claim the 5 community language points:

-- Download your result letter from the myNAATI portal
+• Download your result letter from the myNAATI portal

-- Include it in your skilled migration visa application (subclasses 189, 190, or 491)
+• Include it in your skilled migration visa application (subclasses 189, 190, or 491)

-- Ensure your credential will still be valid when your visa invitation is issued
+• Check the credential will still be valid when your visa invitation is issued

 What to Do If You Did Not Pass

-- Analyse your score: Which dialogue was weaker?
+• Analyse your score: Which dialogue was weaker?
 Were your errors omissions, distortions, or hesitations?

 What to Do While Waiting for Results